Skip to content

 4.1 Five-Tier Sector Model

 1. Major Layer Networks.
-The dominant base-layer protocols — the primary settlement and value-transfer infrastructure of the entire ecosystem.
+The dominant base-layer protocols.
+The primary settlement and value-transfer infrastructure of the entire ecosystem.
 Inclusion requires both dominant market capitalization and a functioning mainnet with significant economic activity.
 This is the foundation.

 2. L1 + L2 Infrastructure.
 Layer 1 blockchains and Layer 2 scaling solutions providing execution, interoperability, oracle, and middleware infrastructure.
 These assets power the operational layer beyond the major networks.

 5. Innovation & Emerging.
 Early-stage projects, novel categories, and assets that don't fit cleanly into the other four sectors.
 This tier provides frontier exposure and serves as an incubation layer for assets that may migrate upward as they mature.
+This tier also includes the issuer reserve weight (CTX).

 4.2 Sector Assignment Process